 Some of the first settlers of this family name were:

 Santarelli Settlers in United States in the 20th Century

 - Alessandria Santarelli, aged 24, who settled in America from Maenza, in 1902

-- Alessandro Santarelli, aged 22, who emigrated to the United States from Cermagnauo, in 1903
+- Alessandro Santarelli, aged 22, who immigrated to the United States from Cermagnauo, in 1903

-- Angelo Santarelli, aged 23, who emigrated to America from Scheggia, Italy, in 1909
+- Angelo Santarelli, aged 23, who immigrated to America from Scheggia, Italy, in 1909

-- Antonio Santarelli, aged 23, who emigrated to the United States from Castelnuevo, Italy, in 1909
+- Antonio Santarelli, aged 23, who immigrated to the United States from Castelnuevo, Italy, in 1909

-- Andrea Santarelli, aged 31, who emigrated to the United States from Rajano, Italy, in 1910
+- Andrea Santarelli, aged 31, who immigrated to the United States from Rajano, Italy, in 1910

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Santarelli (post 1700)